zchyde/brooklinebooksmith.com/_drafts/brookline-booksmiths-signed-first-editions-book-club.md

 Every one of these titles come with the Booksmith seal of approval - these are books that we have read, loved, and want to share with you!

-For more information, visit our [Signed First Editions Book Club page](http://www.brooklinebooksmith.com/sfe/).
+To learn more and subscribe, visit our [Signed First Editions Book Club page](http://www.brooklinebooksmith.com/sfe/).